metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### minute

-Takes a datetime and returns an integer with the minute as an integer (0-59).
+Takes a datetime and returns the minute as an integer (0-59).

 Syntax: `minute([datetime column)`.